shelbycobra/8MinEmpire/3-Assignment/README.txt

     DRIVER: GameStartUpDriver.cpp

         An interactive driver that tests the GameStartEngine class.
-The class uses a GameInitEngine object to initialize the map and the players before setting up the map with the starter armies, starting the bidding process and determining which player goes first.
+The class uses a InitGameEngine object to initialize the map and the players before setting up the map with the starter armies, starting the bidding process and determining which player goes first.